simonmichael/hledger/hledger/hledger.m4.md

 Downsides:

-- This was added in hledger-1.29 and is still somewhat experimental.

 - The precise format of the journal entry becomes more important.
   If hledger can't detect and match up the cost and equity postings, it will give a transaction balancing error.